Description of the radar set, tactical-technical characteristics

 |hits per scan:||3|

-The MPR (Medium Power Radar) was installed in Germany during 1969 to 1973.
+The MPR (Medium Power Radar, designated by its manufacturer as TRS 2201) was installed in Germany during 1969 to 1973.
 Manufacturer was Thomson CSF (France) using modules from AEG Telefunken and Siemens.
 It was in service to 2013 - 2015 and will be replaced by the Ground Master 403 (GM 403).

 In 1979 was retrofitted: a Digital ECM-system and a radome.
 In 1982 was carried out an exchange of traveling wave tubes to solid-state RF preamplifiers.